 This recipe is versatile and easy to adapt.
 Below are some simple ingredient substitutions.

-- Additional seasonings: add ¼ teaspoon asafoetida (hing) and 8 to 10 dried curry leaves with the tomatoes for a flavor boost
+- Additional seasonings: Add ¼ teaspoon asafoetida (hing) and 8 to 10 dried curry leaves with the tomatoes for a flavor boost.

-📝 Tips for Making Easy Indian Tomato Chutney
+📝 How to Make Easy Tomato Chutney

-These additional tips will help you get the best results from this recipe.
+The complete recipe with exact amounts is below.
+These additional tips will help you get the best results.

-- Step 2: Let the pan get warm before adding the spices so the mustard seeds crackle quickly instead of soaking up oil.
+- Let the pan get warm before adding the spices so the mustard seeds crackle quickly instead of soaking up oil.
 Once they start popping, stir in the cumin for a few seconds to release its aroma, then immediately add the garlic, ginger, and chilies so they soften in the fragrant spices without burning.

-- Step 3: You are just looking to wake up the aromatics here, not brown them.
+- You are just looking to wake up the aromatics here, not brown them.
 As soon as the garlic and ginger smell strong and the chilies soften slightly, move on to the tomatoes so nothing scorches.

-- Step 4: Once the aromatics are sizzling, the tomatoes go in to cool things down and create the sauce.
+- Once the aromatics are sizzling, the tomatoes go in to cool things down and create the sauce.
 Keep the heat gentle and cover the pan so the tomatoes steam and collapse into a jammy texture instead of drying out or sticking to the pan.

-Indian Tomato Chutney Recipe
+Easy Tomato Chutney Recipe

 Ingredients